 As these ISO images are basically standard Live Debian installation media, they work just fine for installation to hard disk, and can therefore be used to bootstrap a new system.
 The Debian installer used for these ISO's is based on the current "wheezy" release version.
 We have included a work around for the grub boot loader installation, so that installation usually succeeds with no further issues.

-Window Maker Live is by no means a brand new project, and is in development since more than two years.
+Window Maker Live is by no means a brand new project, and is in development since more than three years.
 The first released versions were created on the basis of remastering and customizing already existing Ubuntu Live CD images with the very nice Ubuntu Customization Kit.
-Unfortunately, the possibilities provided by this procedure were too limited for our goals.
-The Ubuntu innovation approach is unfortunately trying to make away with legacy components, which has proven to be counterproductive for our customization efforts.
-So we just switched to Debian, and definitely do not regret this decision, as it has opened a whole new range of possibilities for our project.
+Unfortunately, the possibilities provided by this procedure were too limiting, so we just switched to Debian, and this has opened a whole new range of possibilities for our project.